 However, the disadvantage of a narrow fin keel means these boats are less stable and tilts relatively easily.
 It has less resistance against strong wind or waves, which can cause stronger and sudden heeling.
 With a more responsive tacking, you will also need to give extra attention to the track of your boat.
 The fin keel, compared to the full keel, requires you to be more alert.

 3. Lifting Keels

 If you want the flexibility of cruising and exploring shallow waters, the lifting keel is the answer.
-A lifting keel is a keel that you pull or lift up usually by a wire or rope winch or by an electric motor.
+A lifting keel is a keel that you pull or lift, usually by a wire, rope winch, or an electric motor.
 Some lifting keel designs split the ballast between the ballast stub keel and the lifting centerboard.
 Other designs have the ballast in the keel.

 One disadvantage of the lifting keel is that mud, pebbles, and other debris lifted by the keel can get stuck in the keel box.
 It could damage the system and may require some maintenance.
 The keel cannot be dropped when there is a mechanical failure.
 Thus, lifting keel boats tend to be rather expensive.